The NAACP is a civil rights

 After soliciting the 50 NAACP members that were required, an

 election was held.
-The founding officers, in addition to King, were Rufus Sims, Harrison
+The foundingofficers, in addition to King, were Rufus Sims, Harrison

 Brown, James Daniel, and Lucille King.
 The organizations initial mission was an